stgm/scientific-programming-1/31 Monopoly/10 Moving around/10 Moving around.md

     Monopoly simulator: 1 player, Trump mode
     We simulated 10000 games
-    It took an average of XXX throws before the player to collect all streets
+    It took an average of XXX throws for the player to collect all streets

 ## Background